AtelierInformatique/Documents_en/readme.md

-For any question about the code or Python, contact me at dorian.vandamme@umontreal.ca
+For any question about Python or computer science, contact me at dorian.vandamme@umontreal.ca